• Skip to primary navigation

 How do I make a complex sentence?

-Remember that a complex sentence is just more than one simple sentence put together to make one sentence.
-We therefore need to learn and become confident using the various grammatical structures that allow us to do that.
+Remember that a complex sentence is more than one simple sentence to make one sentence.
+We, therefore, need to learn and become confident using the various grammatical structures that allow us to do that.
 Below are a few ways we can link ideas together in a sentence.

 An example of a dependent clause is ‘….because the weather was cold.’
-This is a dependent clause because it has a subject and a verb but it doesn’t make any sense on its own.
-To make sense we need to add an independent clause.
+This is a dependent clause because it has a subject and a verb but doesn’t make any sense.
+To make sense, we need to add an independent clause.

-As the name suggests, an independent clause can make sense on its own.
+As the name suggests, an independent clause can make sense independently.
 For example, ‘I wore a warm coat.’
-If we combine these two clauses we get a complex sentence- ‘I wore a warm coat because the weather was cold.’
+If we combine these two clauses, we get a complex sentence- ‘I wore a warm coat because the weather was cold.’

 As you can see, ‘complex’ sentences don’t have to be complicated.
 Let’s now look at other ways we can make complex sentences.